 I am happy I was born severely hearing impaired.
 It gave me strengths and made me unique as a person.
 I have developed important positives for my career based on my inherent need to overcome obstacles presented to my life on a daily basis by my hearing impairment, which is almost invisible.
-I feel I have developed the expertise to perform effectively in my chosen area finance.
+I feel I have developed the expertise to perform effectively in my chosen area – finance.
 I am very detailed oriented which is important in this area.
 My sensitivity helps me manage risks successfully and it is also a huge benefit in client relationship and interacting with colleagues.
 I am an excellent listener and a very understanding person.
-I developed body language skills and ability to manage high level of pressure from my life experience, which I apply to my work environment.
+I developed body language skills and ability to manage a high level of pressure from my life experience, which I apply to my work environment.
 These positives are only a few from my list and not limited.
 With the career growth offered by J.P.
-Morgan I constantly sharpen myself professionally and I keep discovering more skills and my talent.
+Morgan, I constantly sharpen myself professionally and I keep discovering more skills and my talent.

 What advice would you give a student with similar disability, who wants to pursue a career in the field you work in?